princomp/princomp.github.io/source/docs/about/dev_guide.md

 Lecture notes belong to the `source/lectures/` directory.

-To create a new lecture, e.g. `lecture xyz`:
+To create a new lecture, for instance on exception handling:

 #.
 Create a directory corresponding to the theme if it does not exist already (say, `exceptions`), under `source/lectures/` directory